Welcome to Researching Sociology

 Researching Sociology is a blog based in the Department of Sociology at LSE.

-It was first established by a group of PhD students in 2013, used as a forum to share research and ideas.
+It was first established by a group of PhD students in 2013 and used as a forum to share research and ideas.
 Since then, it has evolved into a hub for academics and students alike; a space to discuss sociology of all varieties, sociological understandings and reflections on current affairs, and experiences of studying or teaching sociology.

 Each blog post gives the views of the individual author(s), not the position of the Department of Sociology, nor the LSE as a whole.
 All posts published on Researching Sociology remain the intellectual property and copyright of the author(s).
 Unless otherwise indicated, blog posts must not be republished on other sites without permission from the author of the post.
-For republishing requests, please contact the Managing Editor who will contact the author.
+For republishing requests, please contact the Editorial Team who will contact the author.

 The LSE Department of Sociology has around 370 students: 120 undergraduate students; 200 taught postgraduates following our MSc programmes; and some 50 research postgraduates.
-The Department aims to provide a teaching and learning environment in which students are encouraged to think critically and independently.
-Blog posts written by our students, including posts based on their experience at the LSE, can be found on the Student Voices page.
+The department aims to provide a teaching and learning environment in which students are encouraged to think critically and independently.
+Blog posts written by our students, including posts based on their experience at LSE, can be found on the Student Voices page.

 British Journal of Sociology